OfondeNtui/customer-churn-analysis-tableau/README.md

 The company is experiencing a 45% customer churn rate, indicating significant customer attrition and potential revenue instability.
 Management requires data-driven insights to understand the drivers of churn and identify opportunities to improve retention.

+## 📌 Project Overview

+This project analyzes customer churn drivers using KPI-based business intelligence techniques.
+The dashboard is designed for executive decision-making and focuses on retention risk, satisfaction impact, and revenue exposure.
+The goal is to transform raw customer data into clear, actionable insights.

 ---

 ## 🎯 Project Objectives